Redesigning Justice conference 2018

 - Restorative and retributive justice: Could they be parallel streams?

 - Effective prisoner engagement through the promotion of sport motivation: Implications for policy and practice

 - Customary law – A challenge to justice in Indian legal framework: A case study of Meghalaya, a state in northeast India

 - Learning from history by seeing it differently: frameworks for understanding the socio-historical development of youth justice

 Dates for your diary

 We are planning our next conference to be held at Keble College Oxford from 31 March to 1 April 2020.
+Title of the conference will be Crime, justice and social harms.
 Further details will be announced in due course.